Community Health Leaders

-In order to stay up to date on latest treatments, drug discovery, clinical studies and how to manage psoriasis every day, PlaquePsoriasis.com brings you frequent articles, points of view and advice from leading patient advocates and experts.
+In order to stay up to date on latest treatments, drug discovery, clinical studies and how to manage psoriasis every day, PlaquePsoriasis.com brings you frequent articles, points of view and advice from health leaders and experts.

-Alisha Bridges has dealt with psoriasis since she was 7 years old after a bad case of chicken pox triggered her disease to spread on over 90% of her body.
+Alisha has dealt with psoriasis since she was 7 years old when a bad case of chicken pox triggered the isease to spread on over 90% of her body.
 For years she hid in shame afraid of what people would think of such a visible disease.
 As a result, she was inspired to create her blog, Being Me in My Own Skin.
 Read more.

 Brittany Ineson is fairly new to the psoriasis community, having been diagnosed only five years ago.
 Triggered by extreme stress, her psoriasis spread fairly quickly, unsure that what she had was in fact psoriasis and having nowhere to turn, Brittany dove into the world wide web for answers.
 She stumbled across fellow psoriasis patients and their blogs and this encouraged Brittany to receive actual medical help and begin her own blog, SeeingPspots, in hopes that she could help others the way that she was through others inspirational and honest stories.
 Read more.

 Joni Kazantzis is a blogger dedicated to creating awareness, educating about the disease, and sharing personal stories of her 18+ year journey with psoriasis.
 Her mission is to create a sense of community and togetherness as well as share information that can help her readers cope with the day-to-day challenges of living with psoriasis.
 Read more.

 Jessica Mangiaracina is a Dermatology Physician Associate practicing in Westchester New York.
 She diagnoses and treats general dermatologic disorders, conducts full body cancer screenings, performs skin biopsies, melanoma imaging, suturing, and wound care.
 Read more.